If you want to know how to make money as a 15-year-old in Canada, walk right in and take a seat. Class is in session!

 This is a tried and trusted way of making money for yourself as a teenager.
 If you are 16 or above, an application can be tendered by a guardian or parent (on your behalf) for the role of a cashier or an associate for retail sales.

+With a job like this, you can also improve your social skills due to your constant interaction with different customers.
 Other jobs you can get in a grocery store as a teenager include stocker, grocery bagger, or cashier.

 8. House Sitting

-Doing a thorough job could get you other housesitting jobs because the house owners could be impressed and recommend you to other house owners they know.
+Doing a thorough job could get you other housesitting jobs because the house owners could be impressed and recommend you to other houseowners they know.

 9. Food Delivery

-Related: How much do Instacart shoppers make?
+RELATED: How much do Instacart shoppers make?

 10. Sell Your Photos

+You may even take it a step further by covering events like birthday parties, weddings, and other events.
 So, if you’ve ever wanted to know how to make money as a 15-year-old, you’ve got another valid option.

 11. Sell Your Items

-Do you have an old bike or PlayStation that you no longer use just catching dust?
+Do you have an old bike or PlayStation that you no longer use, just catching dust?
 You could sell it online for some cool cash.

 Generally, you can sell whatever you want.
 You can even sell your parents’ or siblings’ stuff with their consent.